What is Migration?

 Immigration (people coming in from elsewhere) and Emigration (people leaving their home country).
 Immigration is when people move from other places into a place to settle.
 Such migrants are called immigrants.
 Emigration is when people move out to new places, and the migrants involved are called emigrants.

-Migration is not a new thing — it is known historically, that people have always had migratory lifestyles.
+Migration is not a new thing — it is known, historically, that people have always had migratory lifestyles.
 There is enough evidence that people have moved from far away places to inhabit new areas.
-For example, Migrants from Asia ended up in North and South America over a period of time, via a land bridge over the Bering Strait.
-There has been several bulk movements of people in the history of humans, all of which were caused by some specific events during those times.
+For example, Migrants from Asia ended up in North and South America over some time, via a land bridge over the Bering Strait.
+There have been several bulk movements of people in the history of humans, all of which were caused by some specific events during those times.

 The concept is very similar today.
-In fact, people find it easier to move because of the availability of efficient transport, way-finding technology, improved communications, media, and information, even though new policies, laws, and controls in entry points are much more rigorous than ever before.
+People find it easier to move because of the availability of efficient transport, way-finding technology, improved communications, media, and information, even though new policies, laws, and controls in entry points are much more rigorous than ever before.